 The process, on the whole, is all about the training phase where DevOps teams aim at multiple algorithms to check AI capabilities on different grounds.
 The approach involves assumptions on the use of AI algorithms to project perfection which usually needs testers and developers using AI to presume that AI works exactly it was supposed to do.

 Though the process requires QA engineers to deal with training data and hyperparameter configuration, the hyper configuration factor is worked through validation tests to check the accuracy of hyperparameter settings.
-As AI algorithms feed on test data, the QA teams also work on checking the completeness of data on their way to foster measurable results.
+As AI algorithms feed on test data, the QA teams also work on checking the completeness of data on their way to fostering measurable results.
 Some of the most common queries that testers may aim at checking AI accuracy in the QA model includes:

 The training model must be designed to represent the real-time predictions of the algorithm